Shahreyar11/RAG-CSV-Analyser/README.md

-<h1>AI Project - README</h1>
+<h1>RAG-CSV-AI Project - README</h1>

 <h2>Overview</h2>
-<p>This project is an AI-based application using the <strong>Mistral-7B-Instruct</strong> model.
+<p>This project is an AI-based application using the <strong>MiniLM-L6-v2</strong> model.
 It is designed to handle text generation tasks efficiently.
-The goal is to provide meaningful AI-generated responses while integrating an intuitive UI.</p>
+The goal is to provide meaningful AI-generated responses from any CSV based file while integrating an intuitive UI.</p>

 <h2>Images</h2>